Call 1.866.825.3005 for more information

 All of that is fairly easy to figure out.
-We provide all of those details on a summary page for each portfolio, as well as their Risk Ratings.
+We provide all of those details, as well as their Risk Ratings, on a summary page for each portfolio.

 Pick a consistent manager who has integrity

 The manager you choose should “stick to the plan”.
-Your manager should be generally consistent with his or her approach, cap bias, the number of transactions typically done over a certain period, and other key aspects of his or her strategy as its defined on the model page.
+Your manager should be generally consistent with his or her approach, cap bias, the number of transactions typically done over a certain period, and other key aspects of his or her strategy as it's defined on the portfolio page.
 Keep in mind, this type of rigidity is not going to necessarily result in higher returns.
 Some flexibility can be expected if you choose a very active manager, for example.
-But in general, you should know exactly what will you get at the time of subscribing.
+But in general, you should know exactly what you will get at the time of subscribing.

 Avoid excessive concentration

-It’s almost certainly a very bad idea to put a large percentage of your assets in the hands of a single manager whose model is not diversified.
+It’s almost certainly a very bad idea to put a large percentage of your assets in the hands of a single manager whose portfolio is not diversified.
 You can, however, choose from multiple managers with differing strategies and sector expertise.
 No matter whom you choose and in what combination, it’s best if your manager has a clearly defined allocation discipline and sticks to it.
-You can find those details for every Covestor model, right on the model page.
+You can find those details for every Covestor portfolio, right on the portfolio page.